ponylang/pony-tutorial/docs/getting-started/what-you-need-to-start.md

 Pony is a _compiled_ language, rather than an _interpreted_ one.
 In fact, it goes even further: Pony is an _ahead-of-time_ (AOT) compiled language, rather than a _just-in-time_ (JIT) compiled language.

 What this means is that once you build your program, you can run it over and over again without needing a compiler or a virtual machine or anything else.
-It's a complete program, all on it's own.
+It's a complete program, all on its own.

 But it also means you need to build your program before you can run it.
 In an interpreted language or a JIT compiled language, you tend to do things like this to run your program: